leekelleher/umbraco-contentment/.github/README.md

 ### Contributions, collaborations, rules of engagement

-If you would like to contribute to this project, please do feel free to send over any pull requests.
-I'll be happy to discuss.
+If you would like to contribute to this project, please start a discussion before spending time on a pull request.
+Your time is precious.

 Please make sure that you read the [CONTRIBUTING](CONTRIBUTING.md) guidelines.